Novatics/ada-lovelace-day/README.md

 # ada-lovelace-day

-This is a simple code to print a string celebrate Ada Lovelace's Day!!!!
+This is a simple code to print a string celebrating Ada Lovelace's Day!!!!

 To run it follow these steps: